Rain Dove: Activism

 During their final year in high school, Dove intentionally became homeless as a social experiment to "document how homelessness affected my academics".
 After this, Dove became more involved in activism and politics, and said they became interested in working for the United Nations prior to finding a career in fashion: "I wanted to work for the U.N.
 (United Nations) ...
 I would have applied at the U.N. and would have probably been working in some third world country, or a country that has water rights issues.
 Gender would be the least of my worries."

 Dove supported the movement against North Carolina's HB2, which legislated that individuals had to use the restrooms corresponding with the sex listed on their birth certificates.
 In 2018, Dove said they were pepper-sprayed in a women's restroom in North Carolina by a woman who thought Dove was a man.

 Regarding the fashion industry and gender issues, Dove states that advertising agencies "aren't some evil illuminati trying to dupe the people into living heteronormative white lifestyles" and that they are simply "trying to make money in the safest way possible."
 For example, Dove says of Queer Fashion Week, "When you have an event like this, you are telling the large conglomerates like Gap, Levi's, H & M etcetera that there is money to be made and there is a desire to represent the queer community in the commercial side of the fashion world.
 They don't have to be afraid to align themselves with the LGBTQ community."

 A new clothing line by the name Phluid Project caught Dove's attention and got their support for being the first major non-binary clothing store in New York, and they participated in a panel as moderator.

 During the 2022 Russian invasion of Ukraine, Dove led an effort to get transgender and other vulnerable people out of the country.

 In 2024 during the Gaza war, Dove founded the grassroots initiative Safebow Gazan Aid, which they co-direct with Egypt-based American Arielle El-Bagory, to evacuate "exceptionally vulnerable" Palestinians to Egypt and provide refugees with basic needs assistance.

 Personal life

-Dove dated actor Rose McGowan in 2018, but the couple split up after Dove sold TMZ texts in which Asia Argento, a friend of McGowan's, seemingly admits to sexually assaulting Jimmy Bennett.
+Dove dated actress Rose McGowan in 2018, but the couple split up after Dove sold TMZ texts in which Asia Argento, a friend of McGowan's, seemingly admits to sexually assaulting Jimmy Bennett.

 Dove describes themself as a "gender capitalist", explaining, "Gender Capitalism is both Feminist and Masculinist.
 It's everythingist.
 It's the recognition that I, as an organism, am treated differently based on my perceived genitalia and the identity surrounding that relationship."
 They have also said, "You can identify with whatever you want.
 It's just that you recognise how society sees gender and you capitalise on it."
 In their work, this means using acting skills like changes in posture, gait and voice to strategically appear more femme or masculine at different times, both to "subvert expectations" of both gender expressions, and to "maximise opportunity and earnings".